OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 [^10]: This is changing with the recently announced ["PLEX split"](https://community.eveonline.com/news/dev-blogs/plex-changes-on-the-way/) which allows PLEX to be moved into and out of a special cross region container \(called the "PLEX Vault"\) shared by all characters on a given account.
 With this container, you could buy PLEX in one region with one character, move the PLEX to the vault, switch to a character in a different region \(on the same account\), then pull the PLEX from the vault and sell it.
 This would allow cross-region arbitrage on PLEX prices without hauling.
 [^11]: At time of writing, this page is slightly out of date.
 In current game mechanics, the station owner tax is charged as an ISK amount based on refining yield, station tax and reference price, *not* as an adjustment to yield as shown on the EVE University page.
+[^12]: Of course, a more careful analysis of opportunities may show it's not worth training certain ore-specific skills to level five due to lack of opportunities.
+We leave this analysis as an exercise for the reader.